Alps of Austria and Italy

 Before the time of the Habsburgs, Hall in Tirol was a rich salt-mining center and Innsbruck was — as its name implies — just a humble bridge town on the Inn River.
 So, Hall's medieval old town is actually larger than Innsbruck's.

-During the rule of the Hapsberg, Hall's Castle served as the local mint.
-Five hundred years ago, This how you made money.
+During the rule of the Habsburgs, Hall's castle served as the local mint.
+Five hundred years ago, this how you made money.
 Traditional methods are still used here to strike shiny souvenir coins.

 The old pedestrian bridge leads over the Inn River, and to our hotel.
-In Europe, I rely on a good guidebook for hotel listings, telephone for reservations a day or two in advance, and reconfirm by phone before showing up.
+In Europe, I rely on a good guidebook for hotel listings, make reservations by telephone a day or two in advance, and reconfirm by phone before showing up.

 Gasthof Badl is a friendly place run by Frau Steiner.
 It's convenient and offers a warm welcome.